PasHyde/relate/README.md

  [ 0.
 0. 0.
 62.962963]
  [ 0.
 0. 0.
 0.      ]]
 ```
-Or we can print the data as condensed matrix using scipy:
+Or print the data as condensed matrix using scipy:

 ```python
 import scipy.spatial.distance as ssd